-- Select the cells that contains the values that has the strikethrough formatting.
+- Select the cells that contain the values that have the strikethrough formatting.

 - Once you select these cells, go to the Format drop-down menu and click on Clear formatting.
 This will get rid of all the strikethrough formatting on the cells.

 A very comprehensive step-by-step instruction for using strikethrough formatting in Google Sheets.

 As you can see in this guide, using the shortcut method is the quickest.

 However, using the mouse-based approach can be more convenient at times because you only need to click on the easy-to-access strikethrough icon in the Menus.

 The conditional formatting option is only useful when you want to perform strikethrough if certain conditions are met, such as selecting a checkbox or entering a specific text into a cell.